tkn-tub/ns3-gym/src/internet/doc/tcp.rst

-   This code magically runs without any reported errors; however, in real cases, when you discover a bug you should expect the existing test to fail (this could indicate a well-written test and a bad-writted model, or a bad-written test; hopefull the first situation).
+   This code magically runs without any reported errors; however, in real cases, when you discover a bug you should expect the existing test to fail (this could indicate a well-written test and a bad-writted model, or a bad-written test; hopefully the first situation).
 Correcting bugs is an iterative process.
 For instance, commits created to make this test case running without errors are 11633:6b74df04cf44, (others to be merged).